 Happy Easter everyone!
 I hope you have been enjoying the long weekend.
 I haven’t done much myself as yet, but have plans to go to a farm tomorrow and I’ve got my fingers crossed to see some lambs and rabbits!
 Today my boyfriend made a delicious roast dinner for us, whilst I made these Hot Cross Buns.
 They did take a while to make, which makes them perfect for a lazy Sunday bake.
-The results are definitely worth the effort – warm, sticky, spiced buns, yum yum.
-I followed a Paul Hollywood recipe to make the buns as it was my first attempt at making them, but I did make a few changes along the way…
+The results are definitely worth the effort – warm, sticky, spiced buns – yum yum.
+I followed a Paul Hollywood recipe to make the Hot Cross Buns as it was my first attempt at making them, but I did make a few changes along the way…

-I made a well in the flour mixture, and poured in the milk and butter as well as 1 beaten egg.
+I made a well in the flour mixture, and poured in the milk and butter as well as an egg.
 I formed it into a dough, tipped it out onto a flour surface and kneaded for 5 minutes.
 It was extremely sticky!
 Hence why there are no photos as my hands and fingers were completely covered in dough goo.
 After 5 minutes of kneading I put the dough into an oiled bowl, covered it with oiled cling film, and left it in a warm place to rise for 1 hour.

 The shaped dough had risen nicely!
 This is really the best part of making bread for me (well, except eating it).

 I used the piping bag to draw the crosses along the shaped dough buns.

 Then I baked the Hot Cross Buns for 15 – 20 minutes until dark golden brown on top.
 I almost forgot to take a photo of them as I was so eager to glaze them.

 Just before they came out of the oven I warmed up some apricot jam on the hob, you can sieve it too if you want, but I didn’t bother.
 When the Hot Cross Buns came out of the oven, I brushed the jam on top to give them a lovely shiny and sticky sweet glaze.